 There is no single, simple, definite test for ADHD.
 The diagnostic process will usually involve two consultations done by the psychiatrist.
 The diagnosis is made by recognising patterns of behaviour, obtaining school reports or collateral information from childhood and completing a specialist diagnostic tool.

-Risk Assessment & Prevention
+ADHD Risk Assessment & Prevention

 A comprehensive, tailored care plan is offered, which may include pharmacologic (consultation with a psychiatrist) and non-pharmacologic (consultation with a psychotherapist) management interventions.
 Furthermore, there are also situations where a patient can benefit from a combination of both treatments.
 Medications can help to reduce hyperactivity and improve concentration.